Omni-kit/deploykit/README.md

 ### 3. Run Supersim Anvil (Optional For Superchain Devnet Users)

-> **Note:** If you are deploying contracts Superchain Devnets on as per the [the Optimism Console](https://console.optimism.io/getting-started), then you don't have to follow Step:3 or installing the  supersim
+> Note: If you are deploying contracts on Superchain Devnets as per the Optimism Console, you don’t need to follow this step or install Supersim.

 Start the Supersim Anvil to simulate the Superchain environment.
 You can specify the chains you want the contracts to deploy on: